Grünbeck

 How to Fix / Troubleshooting

-Safety: Disconnect power and close inlet valve.
+Safety: Disconnect power and close the inlet valve.
 Be prepared for brine spillage; wear gloves and eye protection.

 - Check float assembly: Inspect the brine float and safety shutoff in the brine well.
 Ensure it moves freely and is not jammed by salt bridges or debris.